MaryDomashneva/Mary-Domashneva-CV/README.md

 My craving for knowledge always ended with me starting totally new projects in my prior profession as a finance analyst.
 One day I found myself building from scratch financial model using basic SQL language (Excel Macro).
 Before I even didn't think that I can be a developer.
 But my model worked and I enjoyed the process.
 That is how I realize that I admire more problem-solving and code crunching tasks than money counting :)

-This idea brought me to one of the moste cool and discerning dev boot camps in the world - Makers Academy!
+This idea brought me to one of the most cool and discerning dev boot camps in the world - Makers Academy!

-#### Let's see what I have:
+### Let's see what I have:

-  **Excelent background to be a confident juniour developer:**
+  **Excellent background to be a confident junior developer:**

    to be attempt

-  **Strong analitical skills:**
+  **Strong analytical skills:**

   My University gave me a strong math background and my experience as an analyst and auditor polish my knowledge.

   During my work as an analyst, I had a chance to take part in many international projects in different business areas.
   I learned to work with a big data in tight deadlines, by trying to see what is truly important, allocating time properly be efficient without letting quality suffer.
-  Because work we did was our product and the quality of the product - is a face and image of thecompany.
+  Because work we did was our product and the quality of the product - is a face and image of the company.

   **Stress resistance**